Weyl semimetallic state with antiferromagnetic order in Rashba-Hubbard model: Discussion

 In the current work, the phase diagram is obtained at a temperature $T = 0.001$ in the unit of $t$.
-The temperature corresponds to $\sim$ 5 K. A similar phase diagram although without WSM-AFM state has been reported earlier at a very small temperature, when the difference between the free-energy and ground state energy becomes increasingly small~\cite{kennedy}.
-It be worthwhile to note that when $T \rightarrow 0$ K, the Rashba metallic state will not be found at all.
+This particular value of temperature corresponds to $\sim$ 5 K if $t$ is taken to be $\sim$ 500meV.
+With rise in the temperature, the magnetic moments can melt away within the static mean-field theory or randomness can be introduced in their orientation if considered within a more sophisticated approaches involving Monte-Carlo simulations based on the auxiliary-field methods~\cite{harun1,harun2}.
+For this reason, the AFM order makes room for the RM phase in the phase diagram.
+A similar phase diagram although without WSM-AFM state has been reported earlier at a very small temperature, when the difference between the free-energy and ground state energy becomes increasingly small~\cite{kennedy}.
+It is worthwhile to note that when $T \rightarrow 0$ K, the Rashba metallic state will not be found at all.
 Therefore, the area occupied by the WSM-AFM state will increase upon lowering the temperature.
-Secondly, with a rise in temperature, the magnetic moments melt within the static mean-field theory, thus, $W_1$ will be shifted to the point ($\pi, 0$), whereas $W_2$ will move toward the momentum with $k_{y_o}= \sin^{-1}\big(\frac{8t^2}{4\lambda^2+8t^2}\big)$.
+Secondly, with a rise in temperature, as the magnetic moments melt away, $W_1$ will be shifted to the point ($\pi, 0$), whereas $W_2$ will move toward the momentum with $k_{y_o}= \sin^{-1}\big(\frac{8t^2}{4\lambda^2+8t^2}\big)$.
 A similar consequence on the phase diagram is expected, when the quantum correction to the sublattice magnetization is incorporated, which will reduce the sublattice magnetization~\cite{avinash}.
 The current approach ignores the spatial and thermal fluctuations in the magnetic moments.
 It will be of strong interest to see the consequences of such fluctuations on the stability of WSM state, which can be studied most effectively with the exact-diagonalization + Monte Carlo (ED + MC) approach~\cite{harun1,harun2}.

 In addition to Hartree-Fock meanfield theory, the $U-\lambda$ phase diagram has been obtained via VMC~\cite{kubo1}.
 Although, the WSM is found for larger $\lambda$ when the Fermi surface shrinks to a point at the high-symmetry points $(0, 0)$ and $(\pi, \pi)$.
 Such a Fermi surface structure is unlikely to lead to a robust magnetic ordering, and therefore the corresponding WSM state may exist without any magnetic order.
 Secondly, the WSM state sandwiched in between the Rashba metal and AFM insulator does not occur for a lower value $\lambda$.
 Our calculations, on the other hand, demonstrates that if the magnetic moments in the AFM ordered state satisfies the condition $|\Delta| \le 2\lambda$, then, the AFM ordered state can coexist with the WSM state.
 Therefore, in future studies, it would be of interest to see as to what kind of bandstructure will be supported for the AFM insulating state obtained via VMC method when the condition $|\Delta| \le 2\lambda$ is fulfilled.